riffomonas/generalR/outline.md

+6\.
+There are many ways to manipulate the colors of our plots.
+We talked about named color and using hexadecimal codes.
+Color palettes have been developed including the [`wesanderson`](https://github.com/karthik/wesanderson) and [`beyonce`](https://github.com/dill/beyonce) palettes.

 Plan:
 * Build analysis work up around each dataset that emphasizes a different part with each sweep through a new dataset
 * Datasets